2010 NRL season: Season advertising

 A new approach was taken in 2010 following the controversies of 2009 wherein marquee players Greg Inglis (who had featured in the season launch ad) and Brett Stewart (who had been the face of a season launch event) were charged with assault thus disempowering the message behind the ad.
-The NRL and their advertising agency MJW Hakuhodo set about presenting the acceptable face of Australian rugby league to the world and interspersed some sparse action shots with a gallery of characters to assure viewers that league is a family-friendly sport watched by everyman.
+The NRL and their advertising agency MJW Hakuhodo set about presenting the acceptable face of the Australian rugby league to the world and interspersed some sparse action shots with a gallery of characters to assure viewers that league is a family-friendly sport watched by everyman.

-For the first time in many years the launch commercial did not use a popular soundtrack.
-Titled, the "Voices of the Game" the ad set out to show the diversity of rugby league's appeal featuring fans from all walks of life including a rodeo clown, a sculptor, a farmer, a businessman and Australian Paralympian Kurt Fearnley The proposition was that "this season, many of you will....see/ feel/ experience/ dream/ hurt/ believe".
-The fans highlighted ticked all the boxes of a diverse but wholesome audience demographic.
+For the first time in years, the launch commercial did not use a popular soundtrack.
+Titled the "Voices of the Game," the ad showed the diversity of the rugby league's appeal and featured fans from all walks of life: a rodeo clown, a sculptor, a farmer, a businessman and Australian Paralympian Kurt Fearnley.
+The proposition was that "this season, many of you will....see/ feel/ experience/ dream/ hurt/ believe".
+The fans highlighted represented a diverse but wholesome audience demographic.
 Veteran Kangaroo captain Darren Lockyer is the only player to appear with a speaking part.